 - A customer requests that their subscription renews on a different day of week or month

-- You would like to have all subscriptions renew on the same day
+- You would like to have all subscriptions renewed on the same day

 - A customer would like to pause a subscription until a specific date